CANNABIS PRODUCTS: OIL

 Extracts come in a number of forms and are created through different processes of refining the cannabis plant to an essential oil.
-They can aid in medical reasons such as anxiety, chronic pain, PTSD or increased appetite, which is helpful to chemo patients.
+These cannabis products can aid in medical reasons such as anxiety, chronic pain, PTSD or increased appetite, which is helpful to chemo patients.
 Another benefit is controlled dosage.
 This is particularly of use to medicinal cannabis users that do not want to get overwhelmed by a THC high.
-These users are typically consuming cannabis on a daily schedule and want to lead normal lives; intoxication from THC can hinder their ability to do so.
+These users are typically consuming cannabis on a daily schedule and want to lead normal lives; intoxication from cannabis products with high THC can hinder their ability to do so.

 Gel caps: Gel caps can contain a few different compounds, but Cannabis Oil is the most common.
 These pills can contain any number of strains and have a wide range of THC and CBD percentages.